Update July 2021

 December 2018 - GCP’s Executive Board reviews strategic and technical Phase 1 route assessment, incorporating responses from public consultation, presenting the off-road route as best delivering project objectives and aligning with future CAM proposals.
 Phase 1 route assessment will continue, taking into account feedback from stakeholders including residents, landowners and businesses.
 A single, end-to-end link will be presented to the GCP Executive Board as part of an Outline Business Case for decision in autumn 2019.
 Find out more about Phase 1 consultation, route planning and assessment.

-View the December 2018 Cambourne to Cambridge Better Public Transport Project in the Download section below.
+View the C2C Project Update December 2018 in the Download section below.

 February/March 2019 – Public consultation on Phase 2 proposals for the link west of Madingley Mulch roundabout to Bourn Airfield and on to Cambourne, and a new travel hub facility.